zowe/docs-site/docs/getting-started/overview.md

+---
+meta:
+  - name: description
+    content: You can register and execute z/OSMF workflow in the web interface to complete the Zowe configuration after you install Zowe. z/OSMF workflow helps to simplify the Zowe configuration tasks and reduce the level of expertise that is needed for Zowe configuration.
+  - name: keywords
+    content: Zowe, components, introduction
+---

 # Zowe overview

 Zowe&trade; is an open source project created to host technologies that benefit the IBM Z platform for all members of the Z community, including Integrated Software Vendors (ISVs), System Integrators, and z/OS consumers.
 Zowe, like Mac or Windows, comes with a set of APIs and OS capabilities that applications build on and also includes some applications out of the box.
 Zowe offers modern interfaces to interact with z/OS and allows you to work with z/OS in a way that is similar to what you experience on cloud platforms today.
 You can use these interfaces as delivered or through plug-ins and extensions that are created by clients or third-party vendors.

+Zowe is an open source project within the Open Mainframe Project that is part of The Linux Foundation.
+Zowe is an extensible framework that simplifies and speeds application development, deployment, and operations on z/OS.
+Like Mac or Windows, Zowe comes with a set of APIs and OS capabilities that applications build on and includes some applications out of the box.
+It provides modern software interfaces that allow you to interact with z/OS in a way that is similar to what you experience on cloud platforms today by using familiar languages and tools.
+These interfaces include a new web graphical user interface, a script-able command-line interface, extensions to existing REST APIs, and new REST APIs on z/OS.

+mainframe modernization
+mainframe development
+open source mainframe
+open mainframe project

 ## Zowe Demo Video